Download the Git client for your Operating System.

 However, when you clone an existing Git repository, all the files from your parent repository are cloned to your local system.

-When you begin working with Git in Dreamweaver, you might want to first create a new repository.
-When you initialize a Git repository for your site, you create a new Git repository where you can add the files associated with your Dreamweaver site.
+When you begin working with Git in Dreamweaver, the first step is to create a repository.
+When you initialize a Git repository for your site, you create a Git repository where you can add the files associated with your Dreamweaver site.

-As a Dreamweaver user, you can either start with a new site or you may have an existing site that you want to associate with a Git repository.
+As a Dreamweaver user, you can start with a new site.
+Or, you can have an existing site that you want to associate with a Git repository.
 Either ways, follow this procedure to initialize a Git repository.

 - To associate a new Dreamweaver site, click Site > New Site.